-As countries advance towards UHC many have successfully adopted Diagnosis-Related Group (DRG) payments as an efficient and sustainable method to pay for their health services.
+As countries advance toward Universal Health Coverage (UHC) many have successfully adopted .
 To further these reforms, the 3rd Experts Meeting on Collaboration for DRG Development and Reform in South-East Asia (SEA-DRG) was held in Bangkok to share knowledge and experience, and advance collaboration among experts in the region.

 The objectives of the meeting, which was organized by the World Bank and Thailand’s National Health Security Office, included: improving technical knowledge about diagnosis and procedure classification systems and how they are updated and used in the DRG grouping algorithm modifications; increasing awareness of how other countries approach regulations about data gathering and sharing in relation to DRG development and implementation; and advancing opportunities for intra-regional collaboration in diagnostic and procedure coding systems, information gathering and regulations, and grouping.

 At the meeting, the World Bank also launched its new book on Transition to Diagnosis-Related Group (DRG) Payments for Health which includes nine case studies, from early adopters like Australia and US Medicare through European countries to regional trailblazers like Thailand.